-- making enquiries of management and others within the entity, as appropriate; - examining the internal control design specifications and documentation; - examining supporting documentation for the determination; and - evaluating the evidence obtained.
+- making enquiries of management and others within the entity, as appropriate; - examining the internal control design specifications and documentation; - examining documentation that indicate if there was any AFM; and - evaluating the evidence obtained.

 The procedures selected depend on my judgement, including the assessment of the risks that the reporting of the AFM is not complete and accurate or the controls are not suitably designed, implemented or operating effectively.